acmunder/GettingCleaningData/README.md

 ### The output of the "run_analysis.R" script is saved as "second_dataset.txt"

-### "CodeBook.rmd" provides further information on this project.
+### "CodeBook.md" provides further information on this project.